Elsapro/wikijs/employment/interview-questions.md

 * Can you take instructions without feeling defensive, hurt or upset?
 * How do you show initiative?
-* Tell me about yours energy level-describe a typical day.
+* Tell me about your energy level-describe a typical day.
 * How do you respond to pressure in the workplace?
 * How do you feel you could contribute to the company?
 * Do you prefer working alone or with others?